FawwazGoal/ETL-Project/README.md

-# SSIS-ETL-Project
-ETL project at work
+ETL Process with FTP file